 What will you see and do in Jasper National Park?
 There are mountains, and marmots, and miles to hike… and not enough time to see it all!

 Have you heard of the Miette Hot Springs?
 Yep, Jasper has hot springs too.
-And, next to the spring fed pools there is this amazing hike you can do, tonnes of big horn sheep living in the area, and the old crumbling ruins of a spa to explore….
+And, next to the spring fed pools there is this amazing hike you can do called the Sulphur Skyline Trail.
+There are tonnes of big horn sheep living in the area, and the old crumbling ruins of a spa to explore….
 All in one spot.

 The Miette Hot Springs and Sulphur Skyline Trail

 Nestled high up in the Fiddle River Valley, are the Miette Hot Springs.
 These springs, the hottest in the Rockies, became a popular destination for adventure seekers and medical pilgrimages.
 In the early 1900’s wooden cribs were built to contain the water.
 Later, a grand pool was built, but, has since been abandoned, the walls still standing, the pool filled in.
 The curved archways make a statement of the regal days where you could sit pool side wearing a suite jacket, tea in hand.